Moving Frames: Difference and Differential-Difference Lagrangians: Introduction

 Difference equations have an intrinsic structure that arises from their mesh point labels.
 We restrict attention to the most common case, an $m$-dimensional logically rectangular mesh.
 The labels $n^i\in\bbz,\ i=1,\dots, m$, can be regarded as the independent variables.
 Each label belongs to an ordered set, so it is helpful to incorporate this ordering into the moving frame definition.
-This has been achieved for ordinary difference equations (O$\Delta$Es), resulting in the invariant variational calculus and equivariant Noether's Theorem \cite{mansfield2019movinga,mansfield2019movingb}.
+This has been achieved for ordinary difference equations (O$\Delta$Es), resulting in the invariant variational calculus and equivariant Noether's theorem \cite{mansfield2019movinga,mansfield2019movingb}.
 The current paper extends this approach to partial difference equations (P$\Delta$Es) and to differential-difference equations (D$\Delta$Es) with one continuous independent variable.

-Section 2 summarizes the building-blocks of the \pde theory, from which we develop difference moving frames (Section 3), the invariant calculus of variations (Section 4), and the equivariant formulation of Noether's conservation laws (Section 5).
-We use a Toda-type equation as a running example to illustrate the various parts of the theory.
+Section \ref{2sec} summarizes the building-blocks of the \pde theory, from which we develop difference moving frames (see Section \ref{3sec}), the invariant calculus of variations (see Section \ref{Section: The invariant formulation of the Euler--Lagrange equations}), and the equivariant formulation of Noether's conservation laws (see Section \ref{Section: Conservation laws}).
+Even for scalar \pdese, it is necessary to use several generating invariants and to take the relations between these into account.
+The more dependent and independent variables there are, the more complex these relations can become.
+For clarity, we illustrate the general theory with fairly straightforward examples.
+In particular, we use a Toda-type equation as a running example to show the various aspects of the theory.

 There is one aspect of the \pde theory that is simpler than its counterpart for PDEs: the Lie group action on the independent variables is trivial.
-This is not necessarily the case for \ddese, although there are constraints on the group action, as discussed in Section 6.
+This is not necessarily the case for \ddese, although there are constraints on the group action, as discussed in Section \ref{Section: Differential-difference structure}.
 These constraints suggest the idea of a projectable moving frame, which is a major simplification.
-Section 7 outlines the invariant variational calculus and Noether conservation laws for \ddese, emphasizing those aspects of the theory that do not follow immediately from the \pde theory.
-Section 8 presents some examples, including a method of lines semi-discretization of the Nonlinear Schr\"{o}dinger Equation.
-Concluding remarks are given in Section 9.
+Section \ref{Section: The differential-difference calculus of variations} outlines the invariant variational calculus and Noether conservation laws for \ddese, emphasizing those aspects of the theory that do not follow immediately from the \pde theory.
+Section \ref{exam} presents some examples, including a method of lines semi-discretization of the nonlinear Schr\"odinger equation.
+Concluding remarks are given in Section \ref{conc}.